 Matthew 1 - Highlights

-The online dictionary defines compassion as: “sympathetic pity and concern for the sufferings or misfortunes of others”.
+The Online Dictionary defines compassion as: “sympathetic pity and concern for the sufferings or misfortunes of others”.
 Whereas the Merriam-Webster dictionary defines it as: “a feeling of wanting to help someone who is sick, hungry, in trouble, etc.”.

-There are a lot of names there (many of which feel like tongue twisters for the Western tongue) – 42 generations worth of name to be exact.
+There are a lot of names there (many of which feel like tongue twisters for the Western tongue) – 42 generations worth of names to be exact.
 But have you ever tried to find these names in the Bible and read the stories attached to them?